LABSN/tdtpy/docs/dsp_buffer.rst

 8000
 >>> print buffer.size           # number of samples per channel
 500
+>>> print buffer.fs             # sampling frequency of buffer data
+12207.03125
+>>> print buffer.sample_time    # time (in seconds) to fill up the buffer 0.04096

 In the above example, we know that even though the buffer can hold 8,000 samples of data, it will fill up after only 500 samples of 16-channel data are collected.
+At a sampling frequency of 12 kHz, this means the buffer can only hold 41 msec of 16-channel data.
 This provides a useful metric for knowing whether we have set the buffer size appropriately.

 n_slots
     Size in number of 32-bit words (the buffer's atomic unit of of storage)